premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-12. It is possible to change the return type of overriding method from Number type to Integer type?
+12. It is possible to change the return type of overriding method from Number type to Integer type?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)